 The USS Benjamin Stoddert (DDG-2) was a Charles F. Adams-class guided missile armed destroyer.
 The name of the ship honors Benjamin Stoddert, the first United States Secretary of the Navy, active in the period between 1798 to 1801.
-The USS Benjamin Stoddert, as all the ships from this particular class, distinguished itself with its speed at sea, but also with its capabilities to defend the fleet from short-range attackers during escort duty.
+The USS Benjamin Stoddert, like all the ships from this particular class, distinguished itself with its speed at sea but also with its capabilities to defend the fleet from short-range attackers during escort duty.
 The Benjamin Stoddert participated in operations in conflict areas from Vietnam, earning nine battle stars for its service during those deployments.

 Technical Features of the USS Benjamin Stoddert (DDG-22)

 Draft: 15 ft

 Propulsion: two General Electric steam turbines, 70,000 shp

 Armament: Air Search Radar system; one Mk 11 missile launcher; a Harpoon anti-ship missile; two 5-inch/54 caliber Mk 42 guns; one RUR-5 anti-submarine rocket launcher; six anti-submarine warfare torpedo tubes

 History of the USS Benjamin Stoddert (DDG-22)